cieniavska/Oddaj_rzeczy/README.md

 Oddaj rzeczy

-A polish webpage created for giving away things that people don't need.
-It was build with React and Sass.
+A polish webpage created for people that want to give away things for charity.It was build with React and Sass.